zenml-io/zenml/examples/kserve_deployment/README.md

 and set them accordingly for your ZenML secret.

 ##### GCP Authentication with kserve_gs secret schema

+> **Note**
+> If you're coming to this section after deploying the [`gke-kubeflow-kserve` recipe](https://github.com/zenml-io/mlops-stacks/tree/main/gcp-kubeflow-kserve), you already have a service account created for you.
+The service account key is available as a file named `kserve_sa_key.json` in the root directory of your recipe.
+You can jump straight to the `zenml secrets-mannager secret register` command below to register your secret!

 Before setting ZenML secrets, we need to create a service account key.
 This service account will be used to access the GCP Artifact